MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03b-text-analysis.md

     ![Screenshot of summarization results in the chat playground.](./media/text-03.png)

-## Part 2: Use a specialized language analysis tool
+## Use a specialized language analysis tool

 While a language model that's trained for general generative AI workloads can often do a great job of text analysis, sometimes a more specialized tool can be used by an agent to get more predictable results.